victoria-alkin/SHBT261-class-caltech101-image-classification/README.md

-# Caltech-101 Image Classification Benchmark
+# SHBT Mini Project 1: Caltech-101 Image Classification

 This project evaluates classical machine learning and deep learning approaches for image classification on the Caltech-101 dataset.
 The goal is to compare performance between these models, and to analyze the effects of ablations such as changes in image size and data augmentation.